sebastianjc2/Databases-Inventory-Management-Project/README.md

 - Check the list of available DBs with `\l`.
 - View the tables within that DB with `\dt`.
 - When finished, stop the current container via: `docker-compose down`.
 Add `-v` to destroy volumes.

+### Voila
+In order to run *voilá* to display the front page of the application make sure you follow these steps:

+1) Make sure you have downloaded the latest `requirements.txt` packages.
+2) *voilá* web applications display contents of markdown cells as well as any cell's output.
+This means that if you want to add more content to the frontend you can do it by adding new code that outputs something into a new cell or add text to a markdown file.
+3) In order to compile new changes, just refresh the page in the browser.